 Georgia's oldest continuously operating peach-packing house, Dickey Farms in Musella, is another must-see.
 In addition to witnessing the bustling peach-packing operation, visitors can shop in the retail store that stocks peach-flavored, jellies, relishes, salsas, and of course, fresh peaches.

-A stop at Lawson Peaches in the south Georgia town of Morven affords such treats as peach ice cream, peach lemonade, peach cookbooks, peach candles and even peach soap.
+A stop at Lawson Peach Shed in the south Georgia town of Morven affords such treats as peach ice cream, peach lemonade, peach cookbooks, peach candles and even peach soap.

 Blueberries, a crop boasting three times the production of peaches, can be found all over Georgia, including at Byne Blueberry Farms in Waynesboro, which grows 100-percent organic berries.